We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To use this test, people must perform a finger prick and take a saliva sample.
 They then send the samples to myLABBOX’s lab in a prepaid envelope.

-For a weight check: Verisana Weight Hormone Check
+Best for a saliva: Verisana Weight Hormone Check

-Verisana states that its weight check test can inform people whether an imbalance of hormones is affecting their weight.
+Verisana states that its weight check test can inform people whether an imbalance of hormones affects their weight.

 This test looks at the following hormone levels: